 Thanks to the Internet there are quite a few effective and inexpensive advertising options now available.
-Search for Holiday Rental websites that cover your area and compare prices, competitor properties and how the website ‘ranks’ for online searches.
+Search for holiday rental websites that cover your area and compare advertising rates, the number of listings and how the website ‘ranks’ for online searches.
 Some websites charge a ‘one-time’ or annual fee to advertise, others charge nightly fees for successful bookings.

 The clearer you are, the less issues you will have with misunderstandings or inquiries that require back and forth communication and waste time.
 You want to ensure you are upfront and open to be able to secure your bookings as quickly and efficiently as possible.

-Should I Have a Rental Agreement with My Tenant?
+Should I have a Holiday Rental Agreement with my guests?

 Once you have accepted a booking from a guest you have to honour it, subject to any conditions you have outlined to them.
 You can only change the terms of the booking at a later date if there is mutual agreement between you and your guest.

-Your Rental Agreement needs to specify a number of items, including:
+Your Holiday Rental Agreement needs to specify a number of items, including:

 - Booking dates